EashanKaushik/s3_rag/frontend/README.md

-# Customer Support Assistant Frontend
+# A2A on Amzon Bedrock AgentCore Runtime Frontend

 ## Overview

-This is a single-page application that provides a chat interface for interacting with Customer Support Assistant.
+This is a single-page application that provides a chat interface for interacting with Host Google ADK Agent.
 The app handles OAuth authentication via AWS Cognito, streams responses from the agent in real-time, and displays the complete agentic workflow including tool invocations and their results.

 ## Getting Started